 - Assessment: - (a) The semester mark is calculated from the average of 2 tests. - (b) The examination consists of one 3-hour paper. - 2.
-Periods of tuition: - Theory: 3 periods per week - 3.
-Syllabus: Construction details and methods, structural strength, Transverse and longitudinal stability, Resistance and propulsion
+Periods of tuition:

+3. Syllabus: Construction details and methods, structural strength, Transverse and longitudinal stability, Resistance and propulsion